dbachelder/get-shit-done-opencode/gsd/workflows/map-codebase.md

   description: "Analyze coding conventions and test patterns"
   prompt: |
     Analyze this codebase for coding conventions and testing practices.

+    IMPORTANT: Always include actual file paths in your findings.
+Use backtick formatting like `vitest.config.ts`.
+This makes the output actionable for planning.

     Focus areas:
     1. Code style (indentation, quotes, semicolons, formatting)